snowmeltarcade/projectfarm/documentation/UI/Styling.md

 * **color-rgba**
   Defines the color in RGBA.
 If `color-hsv` is also set, `color-rgba` will override this value.
 Please see the [colors](../Graphics/Colors.md) documentation for valid color values
 * **color-hsv**
   Defines the color in HSV.
-If `color-rgb` is also set, that will override this value.
+If `color-rgba` is also set, that will override this value.
 Please see the [colors](../Graphics/Colors.md) documentation for valid color values
 * **hue**
   Defines the hue of the set color.
-This will override the `h` value in `color-hsv` or will modify the color set in `color-rgb`.
+This will override the `h` value in `color-hsv` or will modify the color set in `color-rgba`.
 This value must be in the `0..1` range
 * **saturation**
   Defines the saturation of the set color.
-This will override the `s` value in `color-hsv` or will modify the color set in `color-rgb`.
+This will override the `s` value in `color-hsv` or will modify the color set in `color-rgba`.
 This value must be in the `0..1` range
 * **brightness**
   Defines the brightness of the set color.
-This will override the `v` value in `color-hsv` or will modify the color set in `color-rgb`.
+This will override the `v` value in `color-hsv` or will modify the color set in `color-rgba`.
 This value must be in the `0..1` range
 * **red**
   Sets the red channel of the set color.
 This will override the `r` value in `color-rgba`, or will modify the color set in `color-hsv`.
 This value must be in the `0..255` range
 * **green**